MR. KAHN’S BACKGROUND

-Mr. Kahn is proud to have been selected each of the last six years in a row by his peers as one of Northern California's Super Lawyers.
+Mr. Kahn is proud to have been selected each of the last nine years in a row by his peers as one of Northern California's Super Lawyers.
 This honor came through a survey conducted among 50,000 attorneys in Northern California.
 The results were published in San Francisco Magazine.
 Only the top 5% of all attorneys in Northern California are selected as Super Lawyers.

 The four-phased selection process for this honor is rigorous.
 First, practicing attorneys are asked to nominate the best lawyers they personally observed in action.
 Each nominee is given a score based on the number and type of votes received.
 Next, an attorney-led research staff reviews the nominees’ credentials, assigns points based on defined evaluation criteria and verifies all nominee data.
 The nominees are then divided into practice areas and a Blue Ribbon Panel, consisting of the nominees with the most points, reviews each nominee and produces a positive or negative point total for each.
 The Final Selection process totals points for each nominee from the general survey, the research panel and the Blue Ribbon Panel.
 Honorees are then notified.

 Mr. Kahn recently won a $1.5 million judgment in Alameda County Superior Court on behalf of his client stemming from workplace sexual harassment.